LostAndDead/lostanddead.github.io/vb.net/command-line/varibles/index.md

 Dim word As String = "Hello There"
 ```

 or we can asign it later.
+Doing this uses the `=` operator in Visual Basic this can mean 2 things, it can mean asignment or comparison.
+In this case it means asignment.

 ```vb
 word = "Hello There"